miseran/i3-tools/README.md

 behaviour of i3, which selects the most recently focused container in whatever structure lies in the given direction.

-Example: Suppose your windows are laid out in a 2x2 grid as follows:
+As an example, suppose your windows are laid out in a 2x2 grid as follows:

     ┌────────────────┐┌────────────────┐
     │                ││                │